-Occupational Therapists with little to no experience tend to make between $53250 and $66040 while the more experienced ones make over $96590 per year.
+Occupational Therapists with little to no experience tend to make between $55490 and $68760 while the more experienced ones can earn over $100890 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Occupational Therapist is to move to a higher paying state like NV.
-Right now, the highest paying states for Occupational Therapists are NV, TX, NJ, CA and DC.
+One of the easiest ways to increase your salary as an Occupational Therapist is to move to a higher paying state like NV.
+Right now, the highest paying states for Occupational Therapists are NV, NJ, CA, AZ and DC.

-3 other factors that can increase your salary as An Occupational Therapist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Occupational Therapist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Occupational Therapists what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Occupational Therapists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.